-Mr. M. Davis asked if any of the old Secretary of State buildings were slated to come into the LSM system.
+Mr. M. Davis asked if any of the Secretary of State museums were slated to come into the LSM system.
 Mr. R. Davis said he is currently unaware of any attempt to move the museums from the Secretary of State to the LSM system even though this proposal has been floated in the past.
 Also, there would be issues with any such move since those museums are not accredited and it would be a serious concern if they were transferred to us without adequate funding.
 Ms. Leckelt asked if there has been a study done which compares our State Museum to other state systems and Mr. Tullos said we are in a unique situation.
 The New Mexico State Museum has a similar system but with a much larger endowment.
 Mr. Guice asked if we could take some of those Secretary of State museums and flip them out to private institutions.
 Mr. Tullos said no, our main goal is not to make money, but instead to educate and enlighten the public.
 We don't want to cross the line to pursue this type of self-generated fund activity.

 Collections Committee memo